MustaphaU/Hybrid-Search-and-Autocomplete-Flask-app-with-OpenSearch/README.md

     pip install -r requirements.txt
     ```

-4. Run below command to:
+4. Run the following command:
-   * Update cluster settings for model management
-   * Register and the deploy models
-   * Create ingest and hybrid search pipelines
-   * Create index and ingest the data
     ```bash
     flask update-cluster-settings && flask deploy-models && flask create-pipelines && flask reindex
     ```
+This command does the following:
+   * Updates cluster settings for model management
+   * Registers and deploy the models
+   * Creates ingest and hybrid search pipelines
+   * Creates the index and ingests the data

 5. Start the search app
     ```bash
     flask run